Part 517 - Special Contracting Methods

 (iii) time required for GSA to properly obligate the funds; and

-(iv) confirmation that the customer has submitted a “bona fide needs” statement.
+(iv) confirmation that the requesting agency has submitted a “bona fide needs” statement.

 (2) Cut-off dates do not apply when accepting no-year funds.
-Cutoff dates do not apply to multi-year funds not near expiration.
+Cutoff dates do not apply to multi-year funds not near expiration or within the final year that the funds are eligible for use.

-(3) Once accepted, GSA must expeditiously and diligently begin work on all IAs it accepts.
+(3) Once accepted, GSA must expeditiously and diligently begin work on all interagency acquisitions it accepts.

 (c) Reasonable Time.